bairyn/fuhivla-forms/table-simplified-info.md

 hypothetical CV word before that we want to exclude, so for decompositions that don't include a hypothetical prefix, the slinku'i-less table may be more suitable.

+### ilmentufa bugs

+ilmentufa is based on camxes, and the LLG ilmentufa Lojban parser fails to parse dipthongs in the expanded dipthong table in CLL 3.4 besides the first 4.
+However, CLL 4.7 specifies the expanded table, except for the last 2 cmevla-only dipthongs, are permissible in fu'ivla, and even provides an example of a fu'ivla that uses the expanded dipthong table, which that parser fails to parse.
+Thus ilmentufa fails to parse the valid fu'ivla {baufklia}, but it does parse {baufklai}.
+The expanded dipthong table is useful in providing greater flexibility for fu'ivla.